Artificial-Noise-Aided Secure Near-Field MIMO With Fluid Antenna Systems: System Model

 which leads to the approximated distances

-The derived results provide both the exact and approximate distance formulations based on the second-order Taylor expansion.
+The derived results provide both the exact and approximate distance formulations based on this Taylor approximation.
 These formulations characterize the geometric propagation in the near-field region and serve as the basis for computing the corresponding phase variations in the channel model.
 Following the same derivation procedure, the channel between the transmitter and the potential eavesdropper can be obtained by replacing Bob’s antenna coordinates and array size $N_{\text{u}}$ with those of Eve, that is, $(x_{\text{E}}, y_{\text{E}})$ and $N_{\text{e}}$.
-The resulting near-field channel matrix $\mathbf{H}_{\text{E}}$ therefore shares the same structure as \eqref{channel_model_AB}.